VILAN-Lab/SBS/README.md

 ## Quick start:

+- Data preprocess

+Run following command:

+You can use bash `tools/download.sh` to download the data and then use `bash tools/process.sh ` to process the data

 - Dataset

-All dataset under the directory of `data`, We utilize the glove embedding, please download the *glove.6b.300d.txt* and put it in directory of `data/embedding`.
+All dataset under the directory of `data`, We utilize the glove embedding, please download the *glove.6b.300d.txt*

 - Training